prebid/prebid.github.io/dev-docs/how-to-add-a-new-video-bidder-adaptor.md

 {: .alert.alert-warning :}
 **IMPORTANT NOTE FOR VIDEO BIDDERS**
 If your bidder supports serving video ads, it needs to provide a VAST video URL in its response.
 On the adapter side, your implementation of `createBid` needs to add the VAST URL to the bid.
-For an example implementation, see the implementation of `createBid` in the [AppNexus AST adapter](https://github.com/prebid/Prebid.js/blob/master/src/adapters/appnexusAst.js).
+For an example implementation, see the implementation of `createBid` in the [AppNexus AST adapter](https://github.com/prebid/Prebid.js/blob/master/modules/appnexusAstBidAdapter.js).

 ### Create the bid response object

 If the bid is valid, create the bid response as shown below, matching the bid request/response pair.
-A status of `1` means the bid response is valid.
 For details about the status codes, see [constants.json](https://github.com/prebid/Prebid.js/blob/master/src/constants.json).

 {% highlight js %}
 var utils      = require('../utils.js');
 var bidfactory = require('../bidfactory.js');

 var bidRequest  = utils.getBidRequest(id);
-var bidResponse = bidfactory.createBid(1, bidRequest);
+var bidResponse = bidfactory.createBid(STATUS.GOOD, bidRequest);
 {% endhighlight %}

 If the bid is invalid (no fill or error), create the `bidObject` as shown below.
-A status of `2` means "no bid".

 {% highlight js %}
 var bidRequest  = utils.getBidRequest(id);
-var bidResponse = bidfactory.createBid(2, bidRequest);
+var bidResponse = bidfactory.createBid(STATUS.NO_BID, bidRequest);
 {% endhighlight %}

 ### Add info to the bid response